OCTRI/fhir2hpo/README.md

 This checks out and builds Release 1.2.6 of phenol.

-Now install this library.
-You can either build from master or check out a release tag.
+Once phenol is installed, install the fhir2hpo library.
+You can either clone this repo and build from master or check out a release tag.
 Run `mvn clean install` to build and deposit the new dependency into your maven repository.

 ## Using the library